Opentrons/otone_docs/Setup_Mac.md

 The Ethernet connection should connect you through the cable going between your computer and the Raspberry Pi.

 Change the Configure IPv4 drop-down menue to "Using DHCP with manual address."
 Set the address to 10.10.1.1.
+Set the Subnet Mask to 255.255.255.0, and the router to 10.10.1.2.
 Then click 'Apply.'

-![Network Settings Screenshot] (img/Setup_Mac/Networking_2.jpg)
+![Network Settings Screenshot] (img/Setup_Mac/Networking_2.png)

 ### 3. Navigate to the Local Website